Donkey Kong high score competition: History

 In 2018, Twin Galaxies, which officiates high-score designations, vacated Mitchell's Donkey Kong high scores and banned his future participation after stating that three of his Donkey Kong million-point high scores had not been made on original, unmodified circuit boards.
 A frame-by-frame analysis of Mitchell's games suggested they were played on an emulator.
 However, in 2020, Guinness World Records reversed their decision and reinstated Mitchell's previous records, based on new evidence including eyewitness reports and expert testimonials.
 Twin Galaxies did not reinstate Mitchell's scores.
+Billy Mitchell and Twin Galaxies sued each other.
+In September 2022, Tanner Fokkens published a report comparing Billy Mitchell's recorded video to the game emulator MAME and the original video game.
+He found the video matches the emulator.
+In February 2023, photos were published of Billy Mitchell next to a Donkey Kong machine with a modified joystick.
+The report raised doubts about records by Billy Mitchell from 2004 and 2007.
+In 2024 Billy Mitchell and Twin Galaxies reached a settlement in the lawsuit whereby Twin Galaxies stated it would reinstate Billy Mitchell's scores as a part of a historic database on the site, which is an archive of Twin Galaxies leader boards prior to its change in ownership in 2014 (during which more modern adjudication processes were adopted on the site).
+Despite the settlement, Billy Mitchell is still not listed on the current Twin Galaxies leader boards, and remains banned from Twin Galaxies.
+In addition, Billy Mitchell's score of 1,062,800 achieved on July 31, 2011 and verified by a referee is his only score currently listed in the historic database.

 Timeline

 Other World Record categories

 There are many other categories for Donkey Kong besides highest score.
-One of the most popular is the "No Hammer Challenge" where competitors try to get the highest score without using the hammer found in the game.
+One of the most popular is the "No Hammer Challenge" where competitors attempt to get the highest score without any use of the game's hammer item.
 The current world record in this category was set by Jeff Wolfe on July 8, 2008, with a score of 735,100.
 Some other categories include most points for different levels, fewest points, and most wall jumps on a rivet board.

 Events

-The Kong-Off is an annual competitive Donkey Kong tournament hosted by Richie Knucklez, to date held from 2010 to 2019.
+The Kong-Off is an annual competitive Donkey Kong tournament, held from 2010.
 The inaugural Kong-Off was won by Hank Chien in New Jersey.
 Jeff Willms won a small cash prize at the 2013 Kong-Off 3 tournament, which was held in Denver between 22 competitors.
 Willms, a professional Software Engineer, had previously won the Kong-Off 2.
 Kong-Offs 4 & 5 were held in Pittsburgh, with Hank Chien winning his 2nd title, followed by Robbie Lakeman's first victory the following year.
 Kong-Offs 6 & 7 were held in Banning, California.
 Robbie Lakeman won his 2nd consecutive title at Kong-Off 6, followed by Jeff Wolfe's first win at Kong-Off 7.